wisdom2258355656-hub/Machine-learning-for-mental-health-risk-prediction-of-Chinese-residents/README.md

 ## Data
 The data used in this project are not publicly available due to privacy or size constraints.
 Instructions for data access or data format description can be provided upon request.
+Exploratory Jupyter notebooks are maintained in a separate branch (`notebooks`) to keep the main branch clean and reproducible.

 ## Methods
 - Feature extraction